huemin-art/deforum-google-colab/README.md

 # deforum-google-colab
 Deforum for Google Colab.
 Generate animations with diffusion models.
-Text-to-video, image-to-video, and video-to-video.
+Features include: text-to-video, image-to-video, video-to-video, and keyframe camera motions.
+Supports SD1.5, SDXL, and SD3.
+Built on top of diffusers.